lorenzoj2/running-key-cipher-tool/README.md

 ## Overview
-This is a tool used for the cryptanalysis of running key ciphers.
+This is a tool used for the cryptanalysis of variants of the Vigenère cipher.